omaraladin/omaraladin/README.md

 - 👋 Hi, I’m Omar Aladdin
 - 👀 I’m interested in DevOps and Backend Programming
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning Azure-Devops and SRE things
 - 💞️ I’m looking to collaborate on DevOps stacks
 - 📫 How to reach me omar.alaa27@hotmail.com